emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ### Hourly Data <a id="hourly-data-r"></a>
 - <span style="color:gray;">'hourlyMerged.csv'</span>

-The dataset abover was uploaded into BigQuery.
-Again i quickly checked if the data was uploaded accurately using the code below
+The dataset above was uploaded into BigQuery.
+Again I quickly checked if the data was uploaded accurately using the code below.
 <br>

 Successful Upload check: